rosacry/.dotfiless/README.md

 ```
 stow --adopt -t ~/ .
 ```
-Now we can `git pull` in this repository if there are ever changes/updates made to the online repository
+Now we can `git pull` in this local repository if there are ever changes/updates made to the online repository

 Restore homebrew packages by running: